zenstackhq/zenstack-docs/blog/multi-tenant/index.md

 #### Pros

-Cons for multiple database approach
+Cons for multiple databases approach

 #### Cons

-Pros for multiple database approach
+Pros for multiple databases approach

 #### When to use it